phillipgibb/blockchain/hyperledger_project/Blockchain_for_business/CH1_Discovering_blockchain_technologies.md

 Cryptocurreny is the study of the technology used to allow secure communications between different parties and to ensure the authenticity and immutability of the data being communicated.

-For blockchain technologies, cryptography is used to prove that a transaction was created by the right person. it is also used to link transactions into a block in a tamper-proof way as well as create the links between blocks, to form a blockchain.
+For blockchain technologies, cryptography is used to prove that a transaction was created by the right person.
+It is also used to link transactions into a block in a tamper-proof way as well as creating the links between blocks, to form a blockchain.

 ### Difference between blockchain and Databases

 A blockchain is a write-only data structure, where new entries get appended onto the end of the ledger.
 Every new block gets appended to the blockchain by linking to the previous block's hash.

-There are no administratr permissions within a blockchain that allows editing or deleting of data.
+There are no administrative permissions within a blockchain that allows editing or deleting of data.

 Basically in a relational database, data can be easily modified or deleted, database admins who make changes to any part of the data and/or structure.